 Indiana Civil Litigation - In December 2013, the Company entered into a confidential agreement to settle the Indiana Civil Litigation.
 The Company paid \$6.25 million to Plaintiffs to settle the matter without admission of wrongdoing.
+The Company received \$2.3 million and \$0.3 million during the fiscal years ended June 30, 2016 and 2015, respectively, for recovery of litigation settlement costs from insurers.
 The Company continues to believe that it did not cause or contribute to the contamination.
-This settlement is recorded as litigation settlement costs in the consolidated statements of income.
+These amounts are recorded as "litigation settlement reimbursements (costs)" in the consolidated statements of income.